Verdagio/racket-problems/README.md

 Named after Richard Hamming although he was not the originator of the Hamming Weight.
 The Hamming weight of binary numbers was originated in 1899 by James W. L. Glaisher to give a formula for the number of odd binomial coefficients in a single row of Pascal's triangle.
 The formula has uses in several areas including, cryptography, information and coding theory.

 #### Conclusion
-This is the solution I founnd for this problem:
+This is the solution I built for this problem:
 ````scheme
   (define (hamming-weight l)
     (if (null? l)